 The 600 hectares that cover the canyon are one of the most unique natural areas in Catalonia not only for the stunning landscape but also for its ecological value.
 The variety of wildlife ranges from vultures to foxes allowing the animal and plant lovers to take pleasure in the beauty of nature.

-Due to its nature the gorge of Mont-rebei is a perfect spot for practising different types of activities.
+Due to its nature, the gorge of Mont-Rebei is a perfect spot for practising different types of activities.
 If you go just for one day, hiking is a must-do!
-On the other side, if you’re going there for a couple of days, we recommend you -specially from April to September- to go kayaking, as it’s a great way to see the gorge from an alternative and exceptional perspective.
+On the other side, if you’re going there for a couple of days, especially from April to September, we recommend you to go kayaking.
+It’s a great way to see the gorge from an alternative and unique perspective.

 Start at the parking “La Masieta” for a lovely walk through the gorge.
 The first part is an easy walk that gets you to the first suspension bridge.
 We realised how high we were when we finally were brave enough to look down.

 Breath in the fresh air of the mountains and continue to the gorge’s gorgeous entrance.
 Once there, the feeling of freedom and the views are indescribable.
 We stopped in one of the benches for a picnic -that we brought from home- and get some energy while looking at an impressive landscape.

 After passing the gorge, the fun hasn’t ended yet.
 The next part runs down a smoothly slope until the second suspension bridge and… surprise!
 You’re no longer in Catalonia; you’re in the region of Aragon.

 One of the most spectacular parts of the route comes after; two zigzag-shaped staircase systems built against the rock’s face.
 We felt a bit dizzy with the panoramic views, but at the same time, we couldn’t stop staring as we were astonished by the beauty of the landscape.